 Ewell’s articles demonstrate several different modes and offer some analysis of works using Yavorsky’s modes.
 I have enjoyed experimenting with creating different modes and improvising with them.
 At times, when creating harmonic motion that follows the pitch gravitations of his modes, I have ended up with music that sounds like Scriabin.
 At other times, I create new ideas that I want to explore in future compositions.

-In my next post I’ll discuss a bit of what I did with the third movement of my piano concerto using modes inspired by Yavorsky’s theories.
+In a later post I’ll discuss a bit of what I did with the third movement of my piano concerto using modes inspired by Yavorsky’s theories.